-Over the course of your PhD studies you will collect, read and review a large body of literature and information in various formats.
+During your PhD, you will collect, read and review a large body of literature and information in various formats.
 Keeping track of the literature you encounter can be facilitated by using a reference manager.
 An efficient reference management workflow simplifies the academic writing process.

 A reference manager is the software you use to handle references and full-text documents, and citations while writing.
 References can be handled manually as well, but the reference manager allows for greater flexibility and efficiency.

-The scientific disciplines vary in how references are written and consequently in how references are managed.
+Academic disciplines vary as to how references are written and consequently how references are managed.
 Therefore, some reference managers may be preferred within your discipline.
 Other factors are personal preferences and work style.
 Choose a reference manager that adapts easily to your way of working and lets you establish an efficient workflow.
 Take a look at the following statements and consider how important they are to your research:

 There are several reference managers to choose from.
 Here are a few of the most popular ones.
 Click on Show more for a brief description of their main features.

-LaTeX is a powerful document typesetting system highly recommended for the production of technical and scientific documentation.
+LaTeX is a document typesetting system highly recommended for the production of technical and scientific documents.
 LaTeX is open source software distributed under a free public licence.
 It is available for most operating systems.
-Compared to conventional word processors such as Microsoft Word, LaTeX gives better control, flexibility and typesetting quality, but requires more effort to learn .
+Compared to conventional word processors such as Microsoft Word, LaTeX gives better control, flexibility and typesetting quality, but requires more effort to learn.
 LaTeX offers high quality programmable desktop publishing, mathematical typesetting, automatic numbering, cross-referencing, tables and figures, page layout and bibliography management.
-Citations and bibliographies can be automatically integrated into a latex document using the programme BibTeX.
-A BibTeX library is a text-file that can either be generated from other reference managers such as EndNote, Mendeley, Zotero, BibDesk or JabRef, or managed manually using any text editor.
-Many scholarly databases can export references in BibTeX-format that can be inserted directly into a BibTeX-file.
+Citations and bibliographies can be automatically integrated into a LaTeX document using the programme BibTeX.
+A BibTeX library is a text file that can either be generated from other reference managers such as EndNote, Mendeley, Zotero, BibDesk or JabRef, or managed manually using any text editor.
+Many scholarly databases can export references in BibTeX format that can be inserted directly into a BibTeX file.
 The end product in LaTeX is a Postscript or PDF document where citations and reference lists are automatically generated on the basis of a specified reference style.
-For more information see LaTeX

 A modern reference manager can store both a reference and an accompanying full-text version of the referenced work.
 Your reference manager can thus function as your own research library directly in your computer and gives easy access to your literature.